insanj/Snooze/README.md

 	%end

 But that had no noticeable effect on the codebase.
 Everything operated as it had before, meaning I was simply following the crumb trail *down*, instead of *up*.
-Without any other choice, I went back to the mysterious SBClockDataProvider, this time for -_publishAlarmsWithScheduledNotifications:
+Without any other choice, I went back to the mysterious ```SBClockDataProvider```, this time for ```-_publishAlarmsWithScheduledNotifications```:

 	without anything (set for 11:59, log 8 seconds later)